 Some lenses suffer from chromatic aberration more than others.
-You’ll notice colour fringing around the edges of high contrast areas like treetops against the sky.
+You’ll notice color fringing around the edges of high contrast areas like treetops against the sky.

-Depending on the colour, use one of the sliders.
+Depending on the color, use one of the sliders.
 Make sure to zoom in so you can see everything in detail.